digitalpathologybern/hover_next_inference/README.md

 ## WSI Inference

 This pipeline uses OpenSlide to read images, and therefore supports all formats which are supported by OpenSlide.
 If you want to run this pipeline on custom ome.tif files, ensure that the necessary metadata such as resolution, downsampling and dimensions are available.
+Additionally, czi is is supported via pylibCZIrw.
 Before running a slide, choose [appropriate parameters for your machine](#optimizing-inference-for-your-machine)

 To run a single slide: